 - Specify your AWS Secret Key

 The EC2 plugin will automatically add tags for the nodes based on an EC2 Instance Tag named "Rundeck-Tags", as well as the Instance's state.
-You can also add "Mapping parameters" to the EC2 Plugin configuration to add additional tags.
+Add "Mapping parameters" to the EC2 Plugin configuration to add additional tags.

-You can add filters to the EC2 Plugin configuration under the "Filter Params" configuration area, with the syntax of:
+Add filters to the EC2 Plugin configuration under the "Filter Params" configuration area, with the syntax of:

 filter=value;filter2=value2.
 The available filter names are listed in AWS API - DescribeInstances (opens new window).